 Function Description Label Registers a label that can be used as a reference when used with the Goto address, Loop address, Set I/O, Step & repeat X, Step & repeat Y and Call Subroutine commands.
-Blend point Execute on Cartesian point of line dispensing.
-Written in behind the line passing.
+Blend point Add function after Line Passing when making right angles to slow down the speed on the turning point.

-6.2 Setup Menu
+4.2 Setup Menu